 According to a Global Knowledge white paper titled ‘Successfully Managing Remote Teams’, 90% of virtual team communication issues are ‘people problems’, with just 10% being ‘technology problems’.
 Remote workers need to know they are part of something bigger.

 So how do you achieve this?
 It all comes down to clarification and making sure all members of the team are clear on why they’re on the team and where they fit in.
-Start with role clarification, ensuring that each member of the team knows what they – and what everyone else – is contributing towards the project.
+Start with role clarification, ensuring that each member of the team knows what they – and what everyone else – is contributing to the project.
+It should be clear from day one and you can easily evaluate it using post-training survey questions and asking each employee whether everything is transparent for them.

 Then move on to end goal clarification.
 This means outlining how the team’s combined efforts fit in with the ultimate aims and goals of the business.
 Isolation can result in a passive, introverted approach to the task at hand, while what you want to see is an active approach to valuable teamwork.